 In a recent TM describing the sensitivity of the EFDC lake response model, Cardno ENTRIX demonstrates several methods for estimating nutrient loads to the lake based on flow and water quality data.
 The loads resulting from each method were highly variable and a determination of which method was most accurate could not be made based on the data available.
-Conducting storm event sampling where flow and water quality samples are collected frequently over the course of a storm would provide the data needed to determine which of the methods were most accurate in determining loading to the lake.
+Conducting storm event sampling where flow and water quality samples are collected frequently over the course of a storm will provide the data needed to determine which of the methods is most accurate in determining loading to the lake.
 The following water quality parameters should be included: turbidity, NH3, NO2/NO3, TKN, Ortho-P, total P, TSS, TOC, field parameters, and sediment partitioning.
-Sampling frequency may vary based on the intensity and duration of the storm.
-It is recommended that these studies be initially conducted where an existing 15-minute USGS flow gage is present.
+Sampling frequency will vary based on the intensity and duration of the storm.
+These studies will be conducted initially where an existing 15-minute USGS flow gage is present.
 One to two sites will sampled, each for a single storm event, in each year of the monitoring program.

-SS.LR.2: Internal Lake Loading and Lake Processes
+SS.LR.2: Internal Lake Loading